baoilleach/BioinformaticsPracticals/src/chapter1.rst

 question, please record your answer, and what you typed into R to get this answer.

 Q1.
-What are the last twenty nucleotides of the Bacteriophage lambda genome sequence?Q2.
+What are the last twenty nucleotides of the Bacteriophage lambda genome sequence?

+Q2.
 What is the length in nucleotides of the genome sequence for the bacterium *Haemophilus influenzae* strain Rd KW20 (accession L42023)?
     Note: *Haemophilus influenzae* is a bacterium that is responsible for a wide range of clinical diseases in humans.
 The *Haemophilus influenzae* strain Rd KW20 genome was the first to